TomPace101/nanopore_diffusion/notes.md

 - _TODO_ start reaction rate function linearization notebook

+# Equation Builder

+Rather than having separate codes with hard-wired weak forms, maybe we want to be able to select weak form components.
+The PNP linearization notebook (which otherwise doesn't work yet) does some of this.
+To solve Smoluchowski instead of PNP, just solve an initial potential, then no longer include the Poisson equation.
+(And more generally, establishing initial conditions should always happen for time-domain problems, and for iterated attempts at steady-state.)
+For Fick's law, omit the terms with charge.
+(The TDPNP simulation now does this for cases of zero charge.
+  We could do it better, though.)

+Or maybe we allow the 'equation' argument to be more than just a string.
+Maybe that's where we specify what is and is not included in the equation.
+Maybe there's even a way to allow customizations to contribute equation terms.

 # Fick's Law with Reactions
 - DONE: set up an example problem (in debug, I guess, base it on debug03)
 - DONE: only 2 species: Ca and CaCaM